SmithWillSuffice/ohanga-pai/content/blog/50_loonytoons.md

 inoculation against ignorance.
 But I have some tips, you should write to me if you find they work:

+0. The NZD currency is a score-keeping system.
+The score-keepers are the government plus central bank.
+It is a simple public monopoly.
+They tell you how much the currency exchanges for, and how you can get it.
+Politicians do not understand this, neither do many at the central bank, which is a cause of great needless suffering for our people.
 1. Focus on the basics: there is no need for our government to tax *in order to be able to spend*.
 They impose tax liabilities to drive demand for the currency --- willing takers --- not to "get the money".